SefaliSabnam/SefaliSabnam/README.md

 # 👋 Hey, I'm *Sefali Sharon Sabnam*..!!

-## 👨‍💻 Senior AWS DevOps & Cloud Engineer
+## 👨‍💻 Senior Cloud DevOps Engineer

 DevOps and Cloud Professional with over **6 years of experience** in architecting, automating, and optimizing cloud infrastructure to support fast-paced, high-performance development environments.
 Proven expertise in designing **scalable systems on AWS** and automating deployments using **Terraform**, **Kubernetes**, **Docker**, and **Jenkins**.